-- specialist knowledge to enable engagement with and critique of current research or practices; and an advanced scholarship or research in a particular field, discipline or practice; - an ability to evaluate current processes of knowledge production and to choose an appropriate process of enquiry for the area of study or practice; - an ability to design, select and apply appropriate and creative methods, techniques, processes or technologies to complex practical and theoretical problems; - an ability to use a wide range of specialised skills in identifying, conceptualising, designing and implementing methods of enquiry to address complex and challenging problems within a field, discipline or practice; - an understanding of the consequences of any solutions or insights generated within a specialised context; - an ability to make autonomous ethical decisions which affect knowledge production, or complex organisational or professional issues, an ability to critically contribute to the development of ethical standards in a specific context; - an ability to design and implement a strategy for the processing and management of information, in order to conduct a comprehensive review of leading and current research in an area of specialisation to produce significant insights; - an ability to use the resources of academic and professional or occupational discourses to communicate and defend substantial ideas that are the products of research or development in an area of specialisation; and use a range of advanced and specialised skills and discourses appropriate to a field, discipline or practice, to communicate to a range of audiences with different levels of knowledge or expertise; - develop his or her own learning strategies which sustain independent learning and academic or professional development, and interact effectively within the learning or professional group as a means of enhancing learning; and - operate independently and take full responsibility for his or her own work, and, where appropriate, to account for leading and initiating processes and implementing systems, ensuring good resource management and governance practices.
+- specialist knowledge to enable engagement with and critique of current research or practices; and an advanced scholarship or research in a particular field, discipline or practice; - an ability to evaluate current processes of knowledge production and to choose an appropriate process of enquiry for the area of study or practice; - an ability to design, select and apply appropriate and creative methods, techniques, processes or technologies to complex practical and theoretical problems; - an ability to use a wide range of specialised skills in identifying, conceptualising, designing and implementing methods of enquiry to address complex and challenging problems within a field, discipline or practice; - an understanding of the consequences of any solutions or insights generated within a specialised context; - an ability to make autonomous ethical decisions which affect knowledge production, or complex organisational or professional issues, an ability to critically contribute to the development of ethical standards in a specific context; - an ability to design and implement a strategy for the processing and management of information, in order to conduct a comprehensive review of leading and current research in an area of specialisation to produce significant insights: - an ability to use the resources of academic and professional or occupational discourses to communicate and defend substantial ideas that are the products of research or development in an area of specialisation; and use a range of advanced and specialised skills and discourses appropriate to a field, discipline or practice, to communicate to a range of audiences with different levels of knowledge or expertise; - develop his or her own learning strategies which sustain independent learning and academic or professional development, and interact effectively within the learning or professional group as a means of enhancing learning; and - operate independently and take full responsibility for his or her own work, and, where appropriate, to account for leading and initiating processes and implementing systems, ensuring good resource management and governance practices.

-Module code: IOPP875 Year module NQF level 9 Module name: People Development in Industrial Psychology Module outcomes During this module we will endeavour to make a thorough analysis of the South African context.
-After having completed this module, the student m training and development department in order to reach the goals of an or necessary insight to form their own opinion regarding training and develo ust be able to critically c ganisation.
-It is importar discuss the role played by the
+Module code: IOPP875 Year module NQF level 9 Module name: People Development in Industrial Psychology

+During this module we will endeavour to make a thorough analysis of the role and function of training and development within the South African context.
+After having completed this module, the student must be able to critically discuss the role played by the training and development department in order to reach the goals of an organisation.
+It is important that students display the necessary insight to form their own opinion regarding training and development.

-Module code: IOPP876 Year module NQF level 9 Module name: Professional Industrial Psychology
+Module code: IOPP876 Year module NQF level 9

+Module name: Professional Industrial Psychology

 - After completion of this module learners must have insight into new developments in the field of Industrial Psychology and Human Resource Management.
-Some topics, which have been known for some years, are included if it is still a major force impacting on organisations and the management of organisations. - Upon the completion of this module, the student should be able to demonstrate: - Insight into new developments in the field of industrial psychology. - Skills in psychometric assessment and insight in the role it has in an organisation. - Understanding of major forces which have an impact on the organisation from a psychological perspective. - Insight into ethical conduct within the selected topics. - An ability to develop his/her own point of view on the selected topics. - An ability to advise management of organisations on the selected topics by developing critical thinking on these topics. - Development towards an own identity as industrial psychologist.
+Some topics, which have been known for some years, are included if it is still a major force impacting on organisations and the management of organisations. - Upon the completion of this module, the student should be able to demonstrate: - Insight into new developments in the field of industrial psychology. - Skills in psychometric assessment and insight in the role it has in an organisation. - Understanding of major forces which have an impact on the organisation from a psychological perspective. - Insight into ethical conduct within the selected topics. - · An ability to develop his/her own point of view on the selected topics. - An ability to advise management of organisations on the selected topics by developing critical thinking on these topics. - Development towards an own identity as industrial psychologist.